-Since I’m between library books at the moment, I picked up Michael Singer’s “The Untethered Soul” again.
-One of the interesting things he describes is these voices in our heads; specifically, how they are often in an argument with each other.
-When external, conflicting information is difficult enough (e.g. to eat something and another says don’t).
+I recently picked up Michael Singer’s “The Untethered Soul” again.
+In it, he describes the voices in our heads: specifically, how they are often in an argument with each other.
+When external, conflicting information is difficult enough (e.g. one diet says to eat something and another says don’t).
 When the conflict is inside your own mind it can be even worse.
 How do you know which voice to trust?
 They’re both you!

-As such, it does you no good to listen to any of the voices that argue about where your time is better spent.
-When you know you’re about to hit on a busy period, devote yourself more fully to your self-care activities.
-Preserve the time on your calendar like you’d preserve your child’s doctor’s appointment.
+As such, it does no good to listen to any of the voices that argue about where your time is better spent.
+When you know you’re about to hit on a busy period, devote yourself more fully to your rest and self-care activities.
+Preserve the time on your calendar like you’d keep your child’s doctor’s appointment.
 Honor this time as you would helping a family member in need.

 The Importance of Doubling-Down

-If the voice that’s encouraging you to spend your self-care time in other ways is strong and no you cannot seem to recognize it as something you should ignore (because hey, we all get caught up in our self-talk from time to time), here are N reasons why being more committed to your self-care activities will help you during this busy time:
+If the voice that’s encouraging you to spend your self-care time in other ways is strong and you can’t seem to recognize it as something you should ignore (because hey, we all get caught up in our self-talk from time to time), here are 4 reasons why being more committed to yourself will help you:

-- Encourage refreshing sleep–it’s easier to fall and stay asleep when you have downshifted your energy at some point throughout the day.
+- You’ll encourage refreshing sleep–it’s easier to fall and stay asleep when you have downshifted your energy at some point throughout the day.
 You need your sleep to be efficient so that you can be sharp during the day.

-- Maintain mental clarity & make better decisions–Without self-care, busy times tend to leave us feeling scattered, panicked, pulled in 50 different directions at once.
-In busy times, we’re often making many decisions throughout the day, and we may not have the time we’d like to properly think them through.
-From choosing what to eat for dinner to negotiating terms in a contract, you want to be operating from a mind that’s both alert and calm!
+- Maintain mental clarity & make better decisions–Without adequate rest breaks, busy times leave us feeling scattered, panicked, pulled in 50 different directions at once.
+We’re often making many decisions throughout the day, and we may not have the time we’d like to properly think them through.
+From choosing what to eat for dinner to negotiating contract terms, you want have a calm AND alert mind!